It’s About Time

 These OG mixes happened in 2012, and were used as references for the rest of the process.
 “During that first phase we got the main essence of the songs and the mixes done,” said Espie.
 “Over the next two or three years, we’d open them up to see if we’d drifted off track or were better than the OG mixes.”

 Mixing The Avalanches’ material takes an unheard of amount of time simply because there’s more possible permutations than usual.
 “With a ‘normal’ mix of drums, bass, guitar, vocals, there’s only a certain number of ways it can sound good,” said Espie.
 “Whereas there’s thousands of ways these samples can sit together.
 In an average song, there would be 30-40 tracks of main parts, and then about a hundred tracks of birds tweeting, car doors shutting, people walking on the street.”
-Over the next few years, the workload shifted mostly to Chatter, who would work on refining and automating the OG mixes.
+Over the next few years, the workload shifted mostly to Chater, who would work on refining and automating the OG mixes.

 “Robbie’s a genius at pointing your focus,” said Espie.
 “You’ll get comfortable with a groove, then all of a sudden it’s gone and there’s something in its place.
 The session looks like its full of slugs crawling across the screen, because everything was automated.
 Virtually every sound, once it entered the mix, wouldn’t stay the same.
 Within a bar or two it would be either panned, level changed, filtered, EQ’d, swept, had an effect added, something like that.
 When it’s running, your brain doesn’t ever switch it off.
 Even kicks would be different levels on every beat, panned and filtered the tiniest little bits.
 When that happens across every single sound, it sounds alive rather than static.”

-A year later, like a patient requiring a new prescription, Chatter came back to Espie (or ‘Tone Loc, The Funky Cold Patina’ as they called him) for another round of treatment through the console.
+A year later, like a patient requiring a new prescription, Chater came back to Espie (or ‘Tone Loc, The Funky Cold Patina’ as they called him) for another round of treatment through the console.

 Espie: “We’d do passes, driving it harder and harder, then take it home and listen.
 We’d line them up in Tools and switch between them.
 Some songs just went through once, others needed three or fours times through the console.
 It could be pushing into the headroom of the console and the master bus only half a dB, up to four dB in a single pass.
 We put tape over the meters and just used our ears.”